Am I Still Thrilled about Impulse Buying a House 3 Years Later?

 Not many people impulse buy houses.
-But I did, and I couldn’t be happier.

-No House Hunting
+I Wasn’t House Hunting

 A lot of people say they’ve impulse-bought a house.
-But when you dig deep, you realize that they were actually house hunting.
+But when you dig deep, you realize that they were actually house hunting

 They saw many houses, liking some and disliking others, until one day, they stepped into a miraculous home that just had to be theirs.
-They put in an offer right then and there, above the asking price and above their budget.
+They put in an offer right then and there, above the asking price and their budget.

 This was it.
 They’re getting this house.